Table of Contents

 - Underwear (4): I could probably get by with three or even two but they don’t weigh much or take up much space.
 Steve has ExOfficio travel underwear that dries more quickly than cotton underwear.

 - Shoes (2): Sigh.
 Shoes are the one thing I struggle with since I’d like to take more but they’re heavy and take up lots of space.
 I shoot for two pairs that are good for walking.
-One might be dressier.
+One dressier pair if needed.

 - Socks (2): Typically merino wool.